 Introduction: The Quality Crisis in Institutional Recycling

-The problem is not lack of effort.
+The problem is not a lack of effort.
 The problem is that most recycling systems were designed for convenience, not quality.
 When a bottle or can enters a contaminated bin, it loses value instantly, regardless of how sophisticated your downstream processing might be.
 For campuses and corporate venues with ambitious waste diversion and ESG reporting requirements, this represents both a financial drain and a credibility gap.

 This is not a future vision.
 This is what leading campuses and venues are achieving today.